RyanDool/getAndCleanDataProject/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.

-## Identifiers

 * `subject` - The ID of the test subject
 * `activity` - The type of activity performed when the corresponding measurements were taken